baresthesiometer, baraesthesiometer (s) (noun)

 , bathesthesias (pl)

-Sensibility to stimuli; such as, pain, movement, and pressure which activate receptors below the body surface but not in the viscera or the internal organs; especially, those in the abdominal cavity: Any bathesthesia
+Sensibility to stimuli, such as pain, movement, and pressure which activates receptors below the body surface but not in the viscera or the internal organs, especially those in the abdominal cavity: Any bathesthesia

 includes deep feelings of the joint sensibilities (arthresthesias) and muscle senses (myesthesias).